Volunteers will staff the Seed Library two afternoons each week:

 About the Seed Library

+The Hamden Library Seed Library has two distinct collections: We also offer programs based on our two collections.
 We are pleased that patrons have started donating seeds from their native plant gardens, and encourage seed saving as part of your garden plans.
-We will collect seed from community members, with the understanding that we reserve the right to refuse any seeds offered for donation.
+We will collect seed from community members, with the understanding that we reserve the right to refuse any seeds offered for donation. |

 From time to time we will continue to provide programming on various aspects of gardening.
 Workshops to date: